Blog / Hair / 5 Best Hair Colours for Indian Skin Tones

 If you want to go a little lighter than jet black, try a dark brown shade.
 It will give you a rich, natural-looking colour that’s perfect for Indian skin tones.

-6. Caramel or Light Brown
+6. Caramel Brown

 7. Auburn